tbender4/tbender4.github.io/_pages/projects.md

 ---

-My go-to language when I want to tackle a project is Python, however I've had previous experience with C/C++, Javascript, and Swift.
+My go-to language when I want to tackle a project is Python.
+I previous experience with C/C++, Javascript, and Swift.
 Below are my most recent projects.

 ## Micro Scan